In the Beginning:

 Pope St. John Paul II sees in the account of Abraham’s test described in the twenty-second chapter in the book of Genesis evidence of the way that Jesus’ sacrifice on the cross is the first and foremost source of spiritual strength for Christians, reflecting on the New Testament view expressed by Paul in his Letter to the Romans 8:32.
 You can read the saint’s views in “He Did Not Spare His Own Son” on page 76 in the study book In the Beginning: The Book of Genesis.

-WHAT DO YOU THINK about the father figures in this section of the book of Genesis?
+WHAT DO YOU THINK about the father figures in this section in the book of Genesis?

 The account of God testing Abraham is one of the most dramatic in all of Scripture, and it centers on the theme of fatherhood.